Decemberlabs/AltBeacon/README.md

 Otherwise check the following instructions. **Remember to add the background mode: Act as a Bluetooth LE accesory.**

 Define the UUIDS of the AltBeacons.
-In a real project you would generate this automatically and store them in a database to then perform the location radius filtering.
+In a real project you would generate them automatically (NSString *uuid = [[NSUUID UUID] UUIDString]) and store them in a database.

     #define kUuidBeaconOne @"5F22CA05-8F6C-49B6-AEAE-B278FDFE9287"
     #define kUuidBeaconTwo @"9F3E9E58-5073-4F78-BD04-87050DAFB604"